DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 Recurring payments are credit card transactions that repeat themselves after a certain period of time.

-This type of payment is usually used for **subscriptions**, where the shopper wants to be automatically charged but doesn't want to re-enter the card details.
+This type of payment is usually used for streaming services, education services, gyms and subscriptions, where the shopper wants to be automatically charged but doesn't want to re-enter the card details.

 ## Types of recurrences